awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 ```

 **Network Interface Driver**
 Use the following command to verify that the module is being used on a particular interface, substituting the interface name that you wish to check\.
-If you are using a single interface \(default\), it will be `eth0`\.
+If you are using a single interface \(default\), this is `eth0`\.
+If the operating system supports [predictable network names](#predictable-network-names-sriov), this could be a name like `ens5`\.

+In the following example, the `ixgbevf` module is not loaded, because the listed driver is `vif`\.

 ```
 [ec2-user ~]$ ethtool -i eth0